David A. Goldberger

 Also in 1995, Professor Goldberger was co-counsel in Capital Square Review and Advisory Board v.
 Pinette.
 And in 2005, Professor Goldberger argued before the U.S. Supreme Court the case of Cutter v.
 Wilkinson.
 He won the case, which upheld a federal statute protecting the right of prison inmates to freedom of religion.

-His research and writing focus on the free speech decisions of the U.S. Supreme Court.
-He continues to litigate civil liberties cases on behalf of clients unable to afford counsel.
+His research and writing focused on the free speech decisions of the U.S. Supreme Court.
+He litigated civil liberties cases on behalf of clients unable to afford counsel.